Skip to main content

 Restrictions:

-• Must wait for cooldown periods between proposal submissions.
+• Citizens must adhere to cooldown periods between proposal submissions.

-• Cannot approve or veto proposals unless assigned as a counselor or admin.
+• Citizens cannot approve or veto proposals unless they are assigned the roles of counselor or admin.

 Counselor (moderator)